 Undredal is a tiny little village along the Naeroyfjord that in the past could only be reached by boat.
-Apart from the 12th century stave church, a cafe, and some colourful houses, there isn’t actually much to see or do here.
+Apart from the 12th-century stave church, a cafe, and some colorful houses, there isn’t actually much to see or do here.
 It’s an idyllic little place that you will pass by boat if you do the scenic Nærøyfjord cruise.
-But there are also organised tours to visit Undredal, or you can come by car and visit individually.
+But there are also organized tours to visit Undredal, or you can come by car and visit individually.

 Is Undredal worth it?
 If you have little time and have already seen Undredal from the fjord cruise, then don’t worry about going back by car – you have seen the best of it.
 If you have a car and have an hour to spare, sure, you can drive all the way to Undredal.
 Just try to go in the morning or in the evening and avoid the crowds from the cruise ships.
 You might have a more authentic experience than we did.

 6. Flam Railway Museum

 Flam Railway Museum is located at the Flam railway station and the entrance is free of charge.

 It’s not a museum I would go out of my way to visit, but if you are in Flam and have 15 minutes, definitely take a look inside.
 It’s actually quite fascinating to learn more about the construction of this railway.